A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Tax preferences. (see Tax Expenditures).

 Tax Reform Act of 1986 (TRA86).
-Revenue-neutral legislation passed in 1986 that simplified the tax code, lowered marginal tax rates, and closed corporate loopholes.
+Revenue-neutral legislation passed in 1986 that simplified the tax code, lowered marginal tax rates, increased personal exemptions, and reduced individual and corporate tax expenditures.

 Taxable income.
 The final income amount used to calculate tax liability.
 Taxable income equals adjusted gross income (AGI) less either the Standard deduction or Itemized deductions and, starting in 2018, the deduction for Qualified Business Income.